 I know it is nice and cool at the mall.
 You get to look at other people, and play with all the cool toys at Brookstone and Sharper Image.
 But spending your free time at the mall is a terrible way to get out of financial problem.
 Instead, spend your time on other activities.
 Some of my favorites are walking in the park, riding my bicycle, reading books, working on my blog, reading stuff on the Net, watching television and old DVDs, just to name a few.

 A good example of this mantra is my dad.
 He spends most of his free time in his garden.
 We have string beans, hot peppers, bitter melons, and mints growing in our front yard.
 Instead of going to the local store, we can go to the yard and get them.
 How cool is that?

 While you are fixing up your issues, do not forget about your future.
 If you never contribute to 401k before, do it now.
 Put away at least 5% initially and try to increase it by at least 1% (of your pay) each year.
 If your employer provides matching contribution, that’s even better.

 A slightly harder option (because it is not automatic) is to save a small amount each week and put it into your IRA.

 Even if you are tempted to use every last dollar to pay off your debt (that is what you are doing right?), you should pull out $20 each week.
-Keep this under the mattress if you like.
+Keep this under the mattress if you must.
 Wherever you keep it, do not use the money once you saved it.
 After 1 year, you will have your first $1,000 of emergency fund.

 Instead of the mattress, you can do even better by putting this in a high yield savings account or a money market fund.
-Just make sure you can easily get to it in case of emergency.
+Just make sure you can easily get to it in case of an emergency.